Rafael-Pereira12/PokedexExercise/README.md

   2. Clone this repository into your machine.

-   3.Run *npm install* to install the packages needed to run the application.
+  3. Run *npm install* to install the packages needed to run the application.

   4. Run *npm start*.